Browse every interview by subject!

 Joy Sanchez Taylor on Teaching N.K.
 Jemisin's Broken Earth Trilogy

-CUNY professor and sci-fi fan, Joy Sanchez-Taylor, is leading the N.K.
-Jemisin Broken Earth reading group at The Center starting July 31
+CUNY professor and sci-fi fan, Joy Sanchez-Taylor, led our N.K.
+Jemisin Broken Earth reading group at The Center in the summer of 2019

 Steve Almond, interviewed by Dawn RaffelSteve Almond